laperiferica/website/data/programs/erasmus+-y-cuerpo-europeo-de-solidaridad/article.en.md

 ## How the ESC works?

 **The European Solidarity Corps (ESC)** is a European Union funding program that creates opportunities for young people to volunteer, work, train and manage their own solidarity projects for the benefit of communities across Europe.
-The President of the European Commission, Jean-Claude Juncker, announced his creation in his annual State of the Union address, delivered in September 2016.
 The European Solidarity Corps officially became operational in December 2017.
 After a simple registration process, participants may be selected to join a whole series of projects.
 The projects of the European Solidarity Corps will be carried out by organizations duly accredited and authorized to carry them out.

 ESC is a non-formal educational activity that allows young people **between the ages of 18 and 30** to express their personal commitment through a **long-term